openhive-network/devportal/_tutorials-ruby/get_post_details.md

 Even before payout, you can determine what the `max_accepted_payout` is.
 Most often, this is set to one of two values by the author:

-* `1000000.000 SBD` - Accepted Payout
+* `1000000.000 HBD` - Accepted Payout
-* `0.000 SBD` - Declined Payout
+* `0.000 HBD` - Declined Payout

-In addition to `max_accepted_payout`, the author may specify how much of the author reward should be in STEEM Power or liquid rewards.
+In addition to `max_accepted_payout`, the author may specify how much of the author reward should be in HIVE Power or liquid rewards.
 The most common settings are:

 * `10000` - Maximum Liquid Reward
-* `0` - STEEM Power Only
+* `0` - HIVE Power Only

 Once the payout time has arrived, it's possible to determine the split between author and curation by inspecting at `author_rewards` and `curator_payout_value`.